seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-3.md

 ### Task 2: Create and configure an Azure Automation-based solutions

 In this task, you will create and configure an Azure Automation-based solutions

+#### Pre-requisites for this task

+Completed Exercise 1 & Exercise 2 & Exercise 3 - Task 1

 #### Steps: